Breadcrumb

 Wiyot Plaza- Indigenous Garden Days of Service

-Every Tuesdays and Wednesdays from 2-4pm (pending weather)
+Starting Friday Feb 6th, 2026 Tuesdays and Fridays from 2-4pm. (pending weather)

 Complete the VOLUNTEER FORM before attending